Inspection outcome: Standards met

 Pharmacy context

-This is a busy community pharmacy in the town of Galashiels in the Scottish Borders.
+This is a busy community pharmacy in the town of Galashiels in the Borders of Scotland.
 Its main activity is dispensing NHS prescriptions.
-It provides some people with their medication in multi-compartment compliance packs to help them take their medicines correctly and it provides a range of NHS services including Pharmacy First.
-It has a delivery service, taking medicines to people in their homes.
+It provides some people with their medicines in multi-compartment compliance packs to help them take their medicines correctly.
+And it provides a medicines delivery service for people in their homes.
+It supervises the administration of medicines to some people.

 Inspection summary findings